TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/ContextualMenu/Index.rst

 .. code-block:: typoscript

-   options.contextMenu.pages.disableItems = edit,new
+   options.contextMenu.table.pages.disableItems = edit,new

 If you want to disable the items just for certain context (e.g. tree) add the `.tree` key after table name like that:

 .. code-block:: typoscript

-   options.contextMenu.pages.tree.disableItems = edit,new
+   options.contextMenu.table.pages.tree.disableItems = edit,new

 If configuration for certain context is available, the default configuration is not taken into account.
 For more details see :ref:`TSConfig reference <t3tsconfig:useroptions-contextmenu-key-disableitems>`.